 6. Getting stakeholders on board

 Most, if not all the comments I received were from frustrated stakeholders who worked with PMOs but were not in the PMO themselves.
 They feel as though they aren’t engaged in the right way to effectively support them through the change.
 They are not asked; they are told.
 PMOs will often favour executive demands over pragmatic process.
 Sometimes it’s important and relevant to raise the stakeholder’s feedback and use this as a source of guidance when planning out your function and process.

-7. Never understanding the reason behind PMO requests
+7. Never understanding the reason behind PMO requests for project delivery

 How many times do you find you are hassled by PMOs for information with no context for the why or the how?
 Requesting things for the sake of requesting things and providing no guidance as to how or where it will be used, or not even sharing the outputs can lead to pushback on future requests.
 As said at the very beginning of the article.
 Everyone should question the value of everything, and you should therefore attempt to provide context and clarity for WHY you are requesting information.
 Be sure to include the outputs with the stakeholders.
 Provide a central location to re-use content in future.

 This one is common but is also often because most PMOs have no budget (or, rather, no say over any budget).
 It is often their costs are lumped with delivery.
 Any hope of introducing new tools will come from IT or from an Enterprise PMO.
 Though that does not mean there are not tools already available to PMOs, which they could be using.
 Leveraging tools such as SharePoint, Excel, etc. are powerful enough to develop internal solutions.
 Online training, if available, will help you to get the most out of these tools.